 NOTE 2—This is the same rule as that of an AP that transmits a Trigger frame that solicits an HE TB PPDU (see

 26.5.2.2.4 (Allowed settings of the Trigger frame fields and TRS Control field))(#1088).

+An AP shall not send a frame with a TRS Control subfield that solicits an EHT TB PPDU to a non-AP STA from which the AP has not received an EHT MAC Capabilities Information field in the EHT Capabilities element with the EHT TRS Support subfield equal to 1.

+An AP shall not send an EHT MU PPDU with a 4×996-tone RU that carries a TRS Control subfield.

 35.5.2.2.5 AP access procedures for UL MU operation(#1088)